-In section 6.2 on page 38, the steps to manually create a read-only reference system on S11ROGLD are described.
+In section 6.2 on page 40, the steps to manually create a read-only reference system on S11ROGLD are described.
 This section will enable you to more fully understand the process of converting a read-write to a read-only root system.

-In section 6.4 on page 50, a script named rw2ro.sh is described that will automate the process of moving from the golden image to the read-only root system.
+In section 6.4 on page 53, a script named rw2ro.sh is described that will automate the process of moving from the golden image to the read-only root system.
 This will allow you to more quickly and reliably implement the process.

 With either of these two approaches, you must first create the three DCSSs manually.
 But this has to be done only once.
+In both cases, the disks for the S11ROGLD were already prepared in section 5.6 so they do not need to be prepared here.